 No areas of archaeological significance were noted during previous submittals of the Westfall site plan.
-In the event significant archaeological or historical resources are encountered during construction, Applicant will comply with all applicable laws with respect to the same.
+A request for comments has been sent to the State Office of Archaeology.

 Applicant has consulted with the Chatham County Historical Association regarding the chimney and any possible but unconfirmed cemetery locations.
 The exchange of correspondence is attached hereto.
 Applicant has invited the Association to the property to conduct an on-site review of the chimney and to search for any cemeteries.
 Applicant has not located any cemeteries on site.
 To the extent any cemeteries are found, Applicant will comply with all applicable laws with respect to the same.